A Practical Approach to Interval Refinement for math.h/cmath Functions

 The following observations can be made: \begin{enumerate} \item there are few glitches: many functions have no glitch at all, several functions have just a few glitches, a few functions have many glitches; \item most glitches are very shallow; \item with a notable exception, glitches are also very narrow. \end{enumerate} It is important to observe that glitches are not simply bugs that will surely be fixed at the next release.
-For instance, the implementation of \verb+tgammaf+ of Ubuntu~16.04/x86\_64 has more numerous and deeper glitches than the one in Ubuntu~14.04/x86\_64.
-The point is that monotonicity is not one of the objective of most implementations of \texttt{math.h}/\texttt{cmath} functions.
-For instance, both the manual \cite{GNUCLib-2.23} and the FAQ of GNU~libc explicitly exclude monotonicity from the accuracy goals of the library, so that bug reports about violated monotonicity are closed as invalid.\footnote{See, e.g., bug reports \url{https://sourceware.org/bugzilla/show_bug.cgi?id=15898} and \url{https://sourceware.org/bugzilla/show_bug.cgi?id=15899}.}
+For instance, the implementation of \verb+tgammaf+ in Ubuntu~19.10/x86\_64 has more numerous and deeper glitches than the one in Ubuntu~14.04/x86\_64.
+Moreover, the implementation of \verb+cosf+() in \ifthenelse{\boolean{TR}}{Ubuntu 18.04/x86\_64}{Ubuntu~18.04/x86\_64} contains one glitch in all rounding modes that was not present in previous versions.
+The point is that monotonicity is not one of the objectives of most implementations of \texttt{math.h}/\texttt{cmath} functions.
+For instance, both the manual \cite{GNUCLib-2.23} and the FAQ of GNU~libc explicitly exclude monotonicity from the accuracy goals of the library, so that bug reports about violated monotonicity are closed as invalid.\footnote{See, e.g., bug reports \url{https://sourceware.org/bugzilla/show_bug.cgi?id=15898} and \url{https://sourceware.org/bugzilla/show_bug.cgi?id=15899}, last accessed on July 16th, 2020.}

-We will now see how quasi-monotonicity can be exploited for the purposes of interval refinement and, in turn, of software verification.
-Afterwards, we will deal with the special case of the trigonometric functions, as they pose the additional problem of periodic slope inversions.

-\levelone{Propagation Algorithms} Let $\Fset$ be any IEEE~754 floating-point format and let $\cS \sseq \wp(\Fset)$ be a bounded meet-semilattice.
-A floating-point unary constraint over $\cA$ is a formula of the form $\var{x} \in S$ for $S \in \cS$.
+We will now see how quasi-monotonicity can be exploited for the purposes of interval refinement and, in turn, software verification.
+Afterwards, we will deal with the special case of the trigonometric functions, as they pose the additional problem of periodic slope inversions. \levelone{Propagation Algorithms} Let $\Fset$ be any IEEE~754 floating-point format and let $\cS \sseq \wp(\Fset)$ be a bounded meet-semilattice.
+A floating-point unary constraint over $\cS$ is a formula of the form $\var{x} \in S$ for $S \in \cS$.

 Let $\fund{f}{\Fset}{\Fset}$ be a function and consider a constraint of the form $\var{y} = f(\var{x})$ along with the unary constraints $\var{x} \in S_x$ and $\var{y} \in S_y$ with $S_x, S_y \in \cS$.